Coming Soon

 Algonquin Books | 9781643757421 | Published May 5, 2026

 Maggie is on the brink.
-Her MFA thesis sends her into the throes of an obsessive work spiral.
-She’s ignoring calls from her mother and drifting apart from her boyfriend.
-To make matters worse, her brother is dating Maggie’s art-world rival.
+Her MFA thesis --- a vast canvas of 20 women suspended between life and death --- is met with polite confusion, sending her into the throes of an obsessive work spiral.
+She’s ignoring calls from her frantic Turkish mother and drifting apart from her marriage-material boyfriend, Rob.
+To make matters worse, her brother, John, is dating Maggie’s art-world rival: a performance artist who constantly seems to be skyrocketing toward fame.
 But it’s when Maggie’s ex reappears that her forced composure starts to slip.
 A smooth-talking art critic with power and charm, Rakib sees Maggie in a way that completely mystifies her.
 Then come whispers that her painting might be nominated for a grant that could launch her career.
-With deadlines looming, her relationship with her boyfriend faltering and her sense of self in flux, Maggie begins to question not just her art but the entire life she’s been trying to build.

 Scribner | 9781668201732 | Published May 5, 2026

-Frances’s older sister, Charley, was a star of the modern dance world.
+Frances’ older sister, Charley, was a star of the modern dance world.
 But just as she was ascending, she fell in love with Johnny, an enigmatic trust fund artist, and married him.
 A few years into their turbulent marriage, Charley mysteriously leaves her dance company and joins an enclosed convent in Provence.
 Much to the shock of her family, she changes her name to Sister Anne and cuts off contact with the outside world.
 Frances, a dancer herself, grew up in the shadow of her brilliant sister and is suddenly unmoored without her.
 From their first uneasy meeting, Frances has distrusted Johnny.
+Now, she is certain he had something to do with her sister’s abrupt abandonment of her art and family.
 When Frances discovers that Johnny has returned to New York, she reaches out to him, looking for answers and seeking confrontation.
-The two plunge into an ambiguous intimacy --- diving ever deeper, as each tries to unlock the other's secrets.

 Grove Press | 9780802167194 | Published May 5, 2026

-Out of money and with little to show for his art school education, John-Calum Macleod takes the ferry back home to the Isle of Harris in the Outer Hebrides to find that little has changed except for him.
-He returns to the windswept croft and the two pillars of his childhood: his father John and his maternal grandmother Ella whose steady warmth helped Cal weather the sudden departure of his mother.
-Cal privately wonders if any lonely men might be found on the barren hillsides of home, while John is dismayed by his son’s long hair, strange clothes and seeming unwillingness to be Saved.
-JOHN OF JOHN is a singular novel about duty, passion and the transformative power of the truth.
-It is a magnificent literary work that cements Douglas Stuart's reputation as one of our greatest novelists working today.
+Out of money and with little to show for his art school education, John-Calum Macleod takes the ferry back home to the Isle of Harris in the Outer Hebrides.
+He returns to the two pillars of his childhood: his father John, a sheep farmer, tweed weaver and lay preacher in the local Presbyterian church, and his maternal grandmother Ella, whose steady warmth helped Cal weather the sudden departure of his mother.
+Cal privately wonders if any lonely men might be found on the barren hillsides of home, while John is dismayed by his son’s seeming unwillingness to be Saved.
+But Cal isn't the only one in the croft house who is keeping secrets.
+As lambing season turns to shearing season, the threads holding the community together become increasingly frayed, and nothing will remain as it was before.

 St. Martin's Press | 9781250285645 | Published May 5, 2026